tasdikrahman/tasdikrahman.me/_drafts/2020-11-21-things-to-consider-before-choosing-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 For a larger org having bandwidth, managing multiple clusters for teams, they will eventually have automation over time to reduce the toil.

+Folks have started working on building something in the open, although I have not personally used it, but I have heard good things about [kube-no-trouble](https://github.com/doitintl/kube-no-trouble), which takes a stab at telling the deprecated API's in a cluster.

 #### Access management

 Giving the right kind of access to the developers/operational folks/xyz designation person in the team is a problem to solve.
 Solving the same problem over for multiple clusters requires automation and a proper mechanism.
 If your workloads are sensitive (payments data etc.), you would require for such environments to be tighly audited and managed.

+There are a few tools out there which help you in doing so, like [krane](https://github.com/appvia/krane), [audit2rbac](https://github.com/appvia/krane), which help you in this process (thanks to [rahul](https://rmenn.in) for pointing them out to me).

 #### Deployment automation

 With all honesty, hand applying yaml files will only go so far.
-It gets the job done, but unless you have
+It works, but is a recipe for disaster over the long run, creating more spaghetti in the cluster and creating more problems than solving them.
+Problems like, who applied x resource object, who changed x resource, who is using this x resource.
+And the list so goes on.

+No one need not do Continous Delivery, but having some form CI to safely modify the respective resources via a tool/process will prevent a lot of surprises in production.

 #### Concentration risk